Staying in Venice

 Now these periods are reduced and soon they’ll be completely gone, and Venice will be full of people all year round.

-Fortunately the tourists… you… are pretty much concentrated to certain areas, San Marco, San Polo central parts, Dorsoduro eastern parts.
+Fortunately the tourists… you… are pretty much concentrated on certain areas, San Marco, San Polo central parts, Dorsoduro eastern parts.
 While in other places, Cannaregio, Santa Marta, Castello, Giardini, Sant’Elena you can easily find yourself completely alone or only with the locals.

 Another thing that is unique about Venice is that, as I said before, there are no suburbs or large residential areas outside the city.
 In Venice, you’ll be doing a lot of walking but you are never far away from the tourist attractions because they are spread all over.
 If you stay close to Saint Marks square, you will still have to walk to get to… let’s say the Ghetto or l’Arsenale.
 It does matter somewhat where you stay but there is no such thing as outside the main touristic trail.
 Wherever your hotel is, it will be close to something and far away from something else.